zentrocdot/sd-webui-aspect_ratio2width_height/README.md

 <p align="justify">The data transfer of the calculated values for width and height is not as straightforward as I would expect.
 It works and I understand why it works, but it's not elegant.</p>

+# Challenge

+<p align="justify">Especially with this <i>Extension</i> I had to struggle a lot with the functionality of <i>gradio</i> in my current version.
+Many things that should work according to the documentation of <i>gradio</i> did not work or only worked to a limited extent with sometimes bizarre results.
+I had to play tricks to create the interface in its present form.</p>

 # Reference

 [1] https://github.com/AUTOMATIC1111/stable-diffusion-webui